 The Professional Internship Program is the culminating clinical field-based experience for students seeking certification in a teaching field.
 The Professional Internship Program provides the student with the opportunity to conduct classes and assume the role of a teacher while receiving supervision from a classroom teacher and a university supervisor for a period of one full semester.
 The student will demonstrate skills of the informed, reflective decision maker throughout the internship experience.

-Prerequisite: admission to TEP; Co-requisite: SED 4454 Internship Seminar for appropriate for teaching in the content areas for grades 6-12.
-Topics addressed will include teacher evaluation in the public schools, collaboration with
+Prerequisite: admission to TEP;

-Secondary Education.
+Co-requisite: SED 4454 Internship Seminar for Secondary Education.

-CHM 4481 Methods and Materials for the Secondary Teacher (3)A survey of teaching methods and materials development through court interpretation, and their application in criminal proceedings.
+CHM 4481 Methods and Materials for the Secondary Teacher (3)